alplon/APHMDR_AP-SR/README.md

 # APHMDR_AP-SR
-This repository holds data for "Assessing Protein Homology Models with Docking Reproducibility" by Alexander P. Plonski and Scott M. Reed
+This repository holds data for "Assessing Protein Homology Models with Docking Reproducibility" by Alexander P. Plonski and Scott M. Reed.

 Recommended order of viewing project workflow + information about each directory.